Eternity Playhouse

 The Eternity Playhouse is a 200-seat theatre in Darlinghurst, Sydney.
 The playhouse, which opened in 2013, was created from the heritage-listed Burton Street Tabernacle.
-Darlinghurst Theatre Company is the resident company.
 The name 'Eternity' references the work of Arthur Stace inscribing that word on Sydney streets.
+It is owned by the City of Sydney.

+Darlinghurst Theatre Company was the resident company until it ceased operations in mid-2024 due to financial pressures.